school-brainhack/school-brainhack.github.io/content/en/project/fMRI_ADHD_connectivity/index.md

 <!-- add in image: "blah" here and Comment here when added -->

+### Personal Goals
+ * Understand the processing and application of the full neuroimaging workflow, specifically from raw fMRI data to data visualization
+ * Build and develop skills in open science applications, particularly for future neuroimaging projects
+ * Gaining insight into fMRI data applications, specifically in creating connectivity matrices and brain parcellations

 ### Tools

-The "project template" project will rely on the following technologies:
+This project will rely on the following technologies:
  * Markdown, to structure the text.
  * The Hugo website framework which is used by the BHS website.
 This makes it possible to easily add the markdown project description to the website.
  * Adding the project to the website relies on github, through pull requests.